iterative/katacoda-scenarios/get-started/stages/08-reproduce-a-pipeline.md

 `dvc repro prepare`{{execute}}

-As you can see, DVC didn't run `src/prepare.py` because the dependencies of the stage (`data/data.xml` and `src/prepare.py`) didn't change, and the outputs of the stage (`data/prepared/`) are already where expected.
+DVC didn't run `src/prepare.py` because the dependencies of the stage (`data/data.xml` and `src/prepare.py`) didn't change, and the outputs of the stage (`data/prepared/`) are already where expected.
+Unlike `dvc exp run`, `dvc repro` doesn't report an error in subsequent runs.

 Let's check the next stage's status: